Onuralp Bitim: Fenerbahçe (2024–present)

-On 24 September 2025, he made his debut with the team in the 2025 Turkish Presidential Cup Final against Beşiktaş Gain, Bitim helped to Fenerbahçe to won the cup (85-83) with 8 points, 2 rebounds and 2 assists.
+On 24 September 2025, he made his debut with the team in the 2025 Turkish Presidential Cup Final against Beşiktaş Gain, Bitim helped to Fenerbahçe to win the cup (85-83) with 8 points, 2 rebounds and 2 assists.

 On 1 October 2025, he made his EuroLeague debut with the team against Paris Basketball in a 96-77 victory.

 Loan to Bayern Munich (2024–2025)

-He was subsequently loaned to Bayern Munich until the end of 2024–2025 season.
+He was loaned by Fenerbahçe Beko to Bayern Munich until the end of 2024–2025 season.

 International

 Bitim represented the Turkish national team at the 2023 FIBA World Cup qualification.